cloudfoundry/docs-bosh/content/nats-ca-rotation.md

 # Rotating NATS Certificate Authorities

-The following strategy rotates the NATS CA and NATS related certificates across the director, health monitor, NATS server, and all the deployed VMs.
+The procedure below rotates the NATS CA and NATS related certificates across the director, health monitor, NATS server, and all the deployed VMs.
+It can be used whether the certificates are still valid or have already expired.
 See [Components of Bosh](bosh-components.md) for more information on core components.

 ### Preconditions